Benedek45/Cosmic-Classifier/README.md

 # Example for the best CNN model
 python convert_checkpoint_to_pt.py checkpoints_multi_arch/cnn/cnn-best-model.ckpt -o models/cnn_best.pt -a cnn

-# Example for the best Attention model
+# Example for the best Attention model #not working at the moment
 python convert_checkpoint_to_pt.py checkpoints_multi_arch/attention/attention-best-model.ckpt -o models/attention_best.pt -a attention

 Running the Web Application